SkygearIO/features/features/5-basic-sso/api.md

     - handle access token api for link (user_required)
 - New lambda `/sso/{provider}/unlink`
     - unlink provider (user_required)
+- New lambda `sso/config`
+    - return `{"authorized_urls": {array of authorized urls}}`
+    - used by js sdk to post message among different window
+- New lambda `sso/provider_profiles`
+    - return object which key is provider name, value is `profile` object
+    - use case: Allow user to determine connected provider and get the profile object

 ## Environment variables

 - `SSO_STATE_JWT_SECRET`
-    - JWT secret for encoding the state data in auth_url
+    - JWT secret for encoding the state data in auth_url, use master key if empty
 - `SSO_AUTO_LINK_PROVIDER_KEYS`
     - same format as `AUTH_RECORD_KEYS`, if it is set will auto link user with the provided auth records key
 - `SSO_ALLOWED_CALLBACK_URLS`